Portrait Style Guide:

-*Tip: If there’s an area of your body you want to highlight or de-emphasize, consider that different types of clothing attract attention to different places on your body.
+*Tip: If there’s an area of your body you want to highlight or emphasize, consider that different types of clothing attract attention to different places on your body.

 Think about what your eyes do when you’re looking at a photo in a magazine.
-They’re usually drawn to one spot first, and then wander around to the other parts of the photo.
+They’re always immediately drawn to something, and then wander around to the other parts of the photo.

 A top with lace sleeves will immediately draw the eye to the arms

-A turtleneck places instant emphasis on the face (see @landrishea above)
+A dark turtleneck places instant emphasis on the face (see @landrishea above)

-Low-rise pants create a long horizontal line that draws the eye to the hips
+Low-rise pants create a long horizontal line across the hips, drawing the eye there first

-High-rise pants make a shorter line to flatter the hips and waistline
+High-rise pants make a shorter horizontal line, making the waist look narrow and hips look curvy

 A crop top visually emphasizes the center of the body